Years 2 & 3

 Daily grammar and punctuation sessions are taught in addition to spellings (SPaG) from October in Year 2.
 These sessions are reinforced through daily reading and writing in English lessons.
 Mental Maths has also become integral to our weekly learning whereby quick fire questioning aims to unpick each child’s understanding and push their knowledge further.

 Within the wider curriculum, pupils have the opportunity to secure and reinforce core skills through topics that interest and inspire them, ensuring learning is exciting, creative and challenging.
-For example, in Year Two children learn about topics such as ‘The Great Fire of London’ and Australia and in Year Three, our pupils really enjoy investigating ‘Chocolate’, from the geography and history of the cocoa bean to eventually designing, creating and advertising their very own chocolate bars.
+For example, in Year Two children learn about topics such as ‘The Great Fire of London’ and Australia and in Year Three, our pupils really enjoy learning about World War 2’

 Our aim in Phase Two is to develop your child’s passion for learning, whilst ensuring they reach their full potential in a supportive and nurturing environment.